-In the exercise of its legislative power, Parliament may, if it thinks fit, prescribe a fixed punishment to be inflicted upon all offenders found guilty of the defined offence-as, for example, capital punishment for the crime of murder.
+In the exercise of its legislative power, Parliament may, if it thinks fit, prescribe a fixed punishment to be inflicted on all offenders found guilty of the defined offence, as, for example, capital punishment for the crime of murder.
 Or it may prescribe a range of punishments up to a maximum in severity, either with or, as is more common, without a minimum, leaving it to the court by which the individual is tried to determine what punishment falling within the range prescribed by Parliament is appropriate in the particular circumstances of his case.

-Thus Parliament, in the exercise of its legislative power, may make a law imposing limits upon the discretion of the judges who preside over the courts by whom offences against that law are tried to inflict on an individual offender a custodial sentence the length of which reflects the judge's own assessment of the gravity of the offender's conduct in the particular circumstance of his case.
-What Parliament cannot do, consistently with the separation of powers, is to transfer from the judiciary to any executive body whose members are not appointed

-G under Chapter VII of the Constitution, a discretion to determine the severity of the punishment to be inflicted upon an individual member of a class of offenders.
-Whilst none would suggest that a Review Board composed as is provided in s.
-22 of the Gun Court Act 1974 would not perform its duties responsibly and impartially, the fact remains that the majority of its members are not persons qualified by the Constitution.

-H by the Constitution to exercise judicial powers.
+Thus Parliament, in the exercise of its legislative power, may make a law imposing limits on the discretion of the judges who preside over the courts by whom offences against that law are tried to inflict on an individual offender a custodial sentence the length of which reflects the judge's own assessment of the gravity of the offender's conduct in the particular circumstance of his case.
+What Parliament cannot do, consistently with the separation of powers, is to transfer from the judiciary to any executive body whose members are not appointed under Chapter VII of the Constitution, a discretion to determine the severity of the punishment to be inflicted on an individual member of a class of offenders.
+Whilst none would suggest that a Review Board composed as is provided in s 22 of the 1974 Act, would not perform its duties responsibly and impartially, the fact remains that the majority of its members are not persons qualified by the Constitution to exercise judicial powers.
 A breach of a constitutional restriction is not excused by the good intentions with which the legislative power has been exceeded by the particular law.
-If, consistently with the Constitution, it is permissible for the Parliament to confer the discretion to determine the length of custodial sentences for criminal offences upon a body composed as the Review Board is, it would be equally permissible to a less well-intentioned Parliament to confer the same discretion upon any other person or body of persons not qualified to exercise judicial powers, and in this way, without any amendment of the Constitution, to open the door to the exercise of arbitrary power by the Executive in the whole field of criminal law.
+If, consistently with the Constitution, it is permissible for Parliament to confer the discretion to determine the length of custodial sentences for criminal offences on a body composed as the Review Board is, it would be equally permissible to a less well-intentioned Parliament to confer the same discretion on any other person or body of persons not qualified to exercise judicial powers, and in this way, without any amendment of the Constitution, to open the door to the exercise of arbitrary power by the Executive in the whole field of criminal law.

-In this connection their Lordships would not seek to improve on what was said by the Supreme Court of Ireland in Deaton v.
-Attorney-General and the Revenue Commissioners (5), ([1963] I.R. at pp. 182/183), a case which concerned a law in which the choice of alternative penalties was left to the Executive.
+In this connection their Lordships would not seek to improve on what was said by the Supreme Court of Ireland in Deaton v Attorney General and Revenue Comrs ([1963] IR 170 at 182, 183), a case which concerned a law in which the choice of alternative penalties was left to the executive: